Department: Pathobiology and Population Sciences

 Research Centres: RVC Animal Welfare Science and Ethics

-Lecturer (Assistant Professor) in Animal Welfare
+Senior Lecturer (eq.
+Associate Professor) in Animal Welfare

 María graduated in Biology at the University of Navarra.
 She went on to pursue an MSc. in Applied Animal Behaviour and Animal Welfare at the University of Edinburgh, conducting her project at the Foulum Research Centre (Aarhus University) in Denmark.